Decisions about your benefit or tax credit claim will be made by:

 Civil Legal Advice has details of solicitors and other advisors, who may be able to assist you.
 You can phone them in England and Wales on 0845 345 4345 or in Scotland on 0131 226 7061.
 Or you can Textphone 0845 609 6677.

-The Law Society also has a Find a Law Firm tool on its website.
+Scotland: The Law Society of Scotland Find a Solicitor tool

 Always check first to see whether you will be charged for the cost of using a solicitor.
 Certain tasks, such as representation at a tribunal hearing, may not be free, even if you are on a low income.